 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-• Forming and strengthening community adherence and support groups for people living with HIV/AIDS
+• Forming and strengthening community support groups for people living with HIV/AIDS and treatment adherence

 • Training local health staff on management, presentation, facilitation and customer service skills

 • Designing and developing training support materials for community health workers

 • Improving nutrition of people living with HIV/AIDS and the community at large